wamp-proto/wamp-proto/rfc/text/basic/publish_subscribe.md

 where

-* `SUBSCRIBED.Subscription` is the ID for the subscription under which the Subscriber receives the event - the ID for the subscription originally handed out by the Broker to the Subscribe*.
+* `SUBSCRIBED.Subscription` is the ID for the subscription under which the Subscriber receives the event - the ID for the subscription originally handed out by the Broker to the Subscribe.
 * `PUBLISHED.Publication` is the ID of the publication of the published event.
 * `Details` is a dictionary that allows the Broker to provide additional event details in a extensible way.
 This is described further below.
 * `PUBLISH.Arguments` is the application-level event payload that was provided with the original publication request.